Armored Heart: L'Odeur de l'Amour

 The demon sat down in front of her, just beyond the circle of runes.
 He crossed his legs, and leaned back onto his arms.
 He gave her a pitying look that only confirmed she was right to be so mournful.

-“C-can you… can you help her?
+“C–can you… Can you help her?
 Please?”
 Lanri begged.
 She’d caused this mess, she knew that now.
 And maybe he could help her.
 Maybe he could save Seeker, or wake her up, or do anything useful.

-“Me?” he asked, pointing at his chest in surprise.
+“Me?”
+He asked, pointing at his chest in surprise.
 “You want me to help your Seeker?
 But you’re the reason she’s in there, aren’t you?”

 Lanri nodded.
 “I– I… I know.
 B–but you can help her.
 I… I need you to help her,” she managed to croak out.
 He raised his hand towards her, and beckoned her closer with a single finger.
 She felt so small, helpless, and alone.
 She crawled closer.
 As she did, she felt Seeker stir, but she just couldn’t look away from him.
 He understood her failures; he understood her.
 She knew that as soon as she looked away, a stronger despair would take hold of her, and consume her.
 At least with him, someone understood.